 Research shows that eating eggs and spinach can increase your reflexes.
 Also, other research shows that consuming eggs with raw vegetables increases your antioxidant absorption.
 Thus, there seems to be a trend favoring incorporating eggs into your daily diet.

 Almond butter is a clean source of protein, much like eggs.
 It’s also rich in healthy monosaturated fats.
 It has less saturated fat than peanut butter and goes great with all things peanut butter does, like toast.

 Making blueberry pancakes with real blueberries is healthier than regular pancakes.
-Blueberries are packed with many nutrients, including vitamin C. Blueberries are also high in antioxidants and have a low glycemic index, which assures your children won’t have a sugar crash during school.
+Blueberries are packed with many nutrients, including vitamin C. Blueberries are also high in antioxidants and have a low glycemic index, ensuring your children won’t have a sugar crash during school.

 Various studies link regular consumption of blueberries with improved memory and motor skills.

-Commercial cereal is easy to prepare and fortified with various nutrients like riboflavin, B vitamins, iodine, and etc. Some cereals are also a good source of fiber.
+Commercial cereal is easy to prepare and fortified with nutrients like riboflavin, B vitamins, iodine, etc. Some cereals are also a good source of fiber.

 Remember to send your children to school with these foods in their stomachs.
 These foods prevent sugar crashes and imbue your children with important nutrients.
 Best of all, these foods are easy to prepare.